Battle of Fuentes de Oñoro: Battle

+Wellington found a strong defensive position at Fuentes where a chain of heights overlooked the gorge of the Dos Casas River and placed his army there.

 On 3 May, Masséna launched a frontal assault against the British–Portuguese pickets holding the barricaded village, while bombarding the British–Portuguese on the heights east of the village with heavy artillery.
 The fight in the centre of the village lasted all that day, with French soldiers of Ferey's and Marchand's divisions clashing with the British redcoats of the 1st and 3rd Divisions.

 At first, the British–Portuguese were driven back under immense pressure, but a charge that included men of the 71st Highland Light Infantry reclaimed the streets and buildings lost earlier in the day.
 As the sun sank, the French withdrew and the village remained in British hands, with the former suffering 650 casualties against only 250 for the British.

 Both sides spent 4 May recovering from the ferocity of the previous day of fighting and reconsidered their options and battle plans.
 A French reconnaissance revealed that Wellington's right flank was weakly held by a unit of partisans near the hamlet of Poco Velho.

 Action began again at dawn on 5 May.
 Wellington had left the 7th Division exposed on his right flank.
 Masséna launched a heavy attack on the weak British–Portuguese flank, led by Montbrun's dragoons and supported by the infantry divisions of Marchand, Mermet, and Solignac.
 Right away, two 7th Division battalions were roughed up by French light cavalry.
 This compelled Wellington to send reinforcements to save the 7th Division from annihilation.
 This was only achieved by the efforts of the Light Division and the British and King's German Legion cavalry.